 Gathering Evidence - A Guide for Claimants

 Evidence can be submitted to the DWP at any time.
 They will pass that evidence on to us.
-Submitting as much evidence as you can at the start of the process when you are completing your PIP 2 Claim form may mean that we do not have to see you face-to-face at all.
+Submitting as much evidence as you can at the start of the process when you are completing your PIP 2 Claim form may mean that you do not need to have a consultation.

-If we do need to see you for a face to face consultation, additional evidence will be read by the Health Professional you meet and will help them understand your health condition or disability better.
+If we do need to see you for a face to face consultation, you can bring additional evidence that will be read by the Health Professional you meet and will help them understand your health condition or disability better.

 Any recent or new evidence which tells us how your health condition or disability affects your daily life (if your health condition has changed since you first applied for PIP) is really useful to us.

 You are not expected to pay to get hold of your evidence.
 If you are unable to get it, please provide contact details for the people who look after you and know you best on your PIP application form (for example; GP, consultant, psychiatrist, specialist nurse, psychiatric nurse, teacher, carer or support worker).